 COMM 403 – Strategic Communication Research Methods – This course is designed to provide students with a critical framework for evaluating communication research and first-hand experience in the research process.
 Specifically, we will examine how research questions, originating from client-specific interests, are translated into a research project.

-COMM 405 – Digital Narratives – This course will give students a basic understanding of narrative theory and its evolution.
+COMM 405 – Story Development and Production – This course will give students a basic understanding of narrative theory and its evolution.
 It will also emphasize the idea that telling a good story begins with having something to say and a purpose for telling it to someone.

-COMM 410 – The Law and Digital Media – This course addresses how courts and lawmakers have addressed legal issues presented by digital media.
+COMM 410 – Media Law for Inclusive Digital Storytelling – This course addresses how courts and lawmakers have addressed legal issues presented by digital media.

 COMM 411 – Strategic Communication Ethics and Law – This course explores various approaches to ethical decision-making and applies them to diverse aspects of strategic communication in professional settings.
 Students will learn to discern a wide variety of ethical issues concerning communication behavior, apply systematic ethical analysis to various business situations, and clearly explain their analyses.